 The filters provide a quick and intuitive way to filter and sort your records with respect to various parameters.
 You can find more information about how to use the filters in our detailed filter guide.

-A text classification dataset can support either single-label or multi-label classification - in other words, records are either annotated with one single label or various.
+A text classification dataset can support either single-label or multi-label classification - in other words, records are either annotated with one or multiple labels.